How to Start a Fencing Company

 Corporation

-A corporation is a more complex structure.
+A corporation definition is a more complex structure.
 Like an LLC, it’s regarded as a separate legal business entity from its owners.
 This separation offers the highest level of personal liability protection.
 Corporations can raise capital by issuing stock and have the potential for limitless growth.
 However, they are sometimes more expensive to form than LLCs, come with increased regulations and reporting requirements, and may lead to double taxation — where the corporation pays taxes on profits, and shareholders pay taxes on dividends.

 In the fencing industry, where work involves physical installations and potential property damages or worker injuries, liability protection is paramount.
 A misstep or accident can lead to lawsuits, and without the right business structure, your personal assets could be jeopardized.
 It’s not just about protecting your business — it’s about safeguarding your entire livelihood.
 Ensure your chosen structure offers the protection that aligns with the risks inherent in the fencing sector.